A comparative economic evaluation of different regimes

 Stumpage values were calculated by estimating forest growing costs against the total recoverable volume predicted by the models across a range of harvest ages.

-The table also shows the effect of the Te Uru Rākau ‘One Billion Trees’ (1BT) establishment grant on long-term economic outcomes.
+The table also shows the significant effect of an establishment grant (in this case the now closed Te Uru Rākau ‘One Billion Trees’ grant) on long-term economic outcomes.